Martarubio93/Martarubio93/README.md

 I'm a spanish **junior Front-end developer** based in London.

-Thanks to my studies and my experiences I have developed various capacities such a team work, initiative and organization.
-I am also quite sociable and a quick learner.
+After working in the tourism industry I used the pandemic situation as a challenge to reinvent myself into the technology world.

+ I have learned and developed the necessary knowledge to work as a programmer after an intensive boot camp.

-After finished the Adalab Digital bootcamp, my next goal is to find a job where I can demonstrate my skills and continue to improve and learn about technology field.
+My next goal is to be able to demonstrate my skills and improve my knowledge in an exicing and challenging technology job.

 ### Technologies: